soumya92/barista/modules/cputemp.md

 title: CPU Temperature
 ---

-Display the temperature of the first thermal sensor: `cputemp.DefaultZone()`.
+Display the temperature of the cpu package sensor: `cputemp.New()`.
 Display the temperature of a specific sensor: `cputemp.Zone("thermal_zone7")`.
+Display the temperature of the first sensor of a specific type: `cputemp.OfType("iwlwifi")`.

 ## Configuration